AkaruiYami/AdventOfCode/README.md

 2. 5-Segments Signal [2, 3, 5]
 3. 6-Segments Signal [0, 6, 9]

-We can take advantage on our set but looking for leftover connection between `signals of 8` and `the unknown signal`.
-Below we can the process on how to identify the unknown signal.
+We can take advantage on our set by looking for leftover connection between `signals of 8` and `the unknown signal`.
+Below we can see the process on how to identify the unknown signal.

 To I dentify signal 3.